 Domestic Abuse Resources

-Diocesan Domestic Abuse Policy Statement 2021: foreword by the Bishop of Exeter and theological statement.
+Diocesan Domestic Abuse Policy Statement 2021: foreword by the Bishop of Exeter with an accompanying theological statement.

 - Domestic Abuse Awareness – Covid-19 Guidance: an interactive presentation with links to helpful information and videos.